Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active particles: Equivalent circuit network for solid diffusion

 \subsection{Shell equivalent circuit model}

 In the previous section, we devise a circuit network for the solid diffusion.
-This network can be considered as a new high-level circuit element that takes current as the input, stores internal states of concentration (or SoC), and gives surface OCP as the output.
-Thus, we define it as a diffusion-aware voltage source symbolized by the controlled voltage symbol with an extra rotated square inside as shown in \cref{fig:fullECM}.
+This network can be considered as a new high-level circuit element that takes current as the input, stores internal states of concentration (or local SoC), and gives surface OCP as the output.
+Thus, we define it as a diffusion-aware voltage source symbolized by a double-wall diamond as shown in \cref{fig:fullECM}.

-Based on the diffusion-aware voltage source, we propose an ECM in \cref{fig:fullECM}a to resolve the fundamental physical processes described in the DFN model and call it the comprehensive shell ECM.
+Based on the diffusion-aware voltage source, we propose an ECM in \cref{fig:fullECM}a to resolve the fundamental physical processes described in the DFN model (detailed in Introduction) and call it the comprehensive shell ECM.
 The comprehensive shell ECM consists of two similar sub-circuits in the left-hand and right-hand sides, corresponding to the negative electrode (NE) and positive electrode (PE), respectively.
 The upper resistors $R_\text{s}$ are used to model the electrical potential variation in the electrode thickness direction due to the electronic current flow in solid conductive materials.
-The lower resistors $R_\text{e}$ are designed for the overpotential caused by lithium-ion diffusion and migration in the electrolyte.
-Connecting electronic and ionic current flows is the intercalation and deintercalation chemical reactions on active particle surface, represented by an elementary circuit unit involving double layer capacitor $C_\text{dl}$, charge transfer resistance $R_\text{ct}$, and the diffusion-aware voltage source.
-This elementary circuit unit resembles Randles circuit \cite{plett2015battery} but replaces the Warburg impedance with our diffusion-aware voltage source.
+The lower resistors $R_\text{e}$ are designed for the overpotential caused by lithium-ion transport in the electrolyte.
+Connecting electronic and ionic current flows is the intercalation and deintercalation chemical reactions on the active particle surface, represented by an elementary circuit unit involving a double layer capacitor $C_\text{dl}$, a charge transfer resistance $R_\text{ct}$, and the diffusion-aware voltage source.
+This elementary circuit unit resembles the Randles circuit \cite{plett2015battery} but replaces the Warburg impedance with the newly defined diffusion-aware voltage source.